edbizarro/dotfiles/README.md

       * existing target is not owned by stow: .gitconfig All operations aborted.

-This means that the file `.gitconfig` exists before the symlinking.
+This means that the file `.gitconfig` (or any other file name that appear in the warning) exists before the symlinking.
 We need to manually change its name so GNU Stow can create the symlink.
 My recommendation is to rename it: